-Regulations for participation in the International Conservation Conference “Problems of museums with preservation and conservation of collections”
+Regulations for participation in the International Conservation Conference “Problems Connected with Preservation and Conservation of Collections in Museums”

 I General Provisions

-1. The organizer of the 9th International Conservation Conference in the series “Problems of museums with preservation and conservation of collections”, hereinafter referred to as the Conference, is the National Museum of Agriculture and Agri-Food Industry in Szreniawa (62-052 Komorniki), 5 Dworcowa Street, NIP: 777-17-93-195, hereinafter referred to as the Organizer.
+1. The organizer of the 9th International Conservation Conference in the series “Problems Connected with Preservation and Conservation of Collections in Museums”, hereinafter referred to as the Conference, is the National Museum of Agriculture and Agri-Food Industry in Szreniawa (62-052 Komorniki), 5 Dworcowa Street, NIP: 777-17-93-195, hereinafter referred to as the Organizer.

 3. The participants of the Conference will be natural persons, adults.